What is the definition of dehydration?

 - Muscle cramping

-Dehydration by definition means a loss of body fluid greater than what your body needs to take in for proper function.
-So what is the proper amount of water we need to take in?
-That is a question we are asked to answer on a weekly basis at Foothills Sports Medicine.
+To keep your body hydrated, how much water should you drink each day?
+That is a question we are asked on a weekly basis at Foothills Sports Medicine.
 The answer to this can and will vary with almost every individual.
 Activity, size, environment, age, medications, and type of fluids can all affect the answer to how much fluid you need to take in a day.
-Most physicians, when pushed, say you need 8–10 glasses of water a day.
+Most physicians, when pushed, say you need 8 to10 glasses of water per day.

 Of course, that leads to the next question.
 How big of a glass?
 Well, most juice glasses are about eight ounces.
 So, eight, eight-ounce glasses of water equates to 64 ounces a day.
 That’s about two big gulps of water from your local convenience store.

 Patients often say they drink water consistently all through the day.
-But, if they are only taking sips of water all day they are hardly getting any fluid.
-A hydration tip I give these patients is to try drinking out of something measurable, such as a 32-ounce water bottle, and see if they can drink two of these in a day.
+However, if they are only taking sips of water all day, then they are hardly getting enough fluid.
+A hydration tip I give patients is to try drinking out of something measurable, such as a 32-ounce water bottle, and see if they can drink two of these in a day.
 Many patients find out that they have been drinking way less than they thought.

 A cardiologist friend of mine calls dehydration the “80-year-old dropout.”
 Patients are admitted to his ER complaining of dizziness, slurred speech, rapid heart rate, elevated blood pressure, and sometimes have passed out.
 The patient would immediately have been put on a saline drip after being transported to the hospital and about three hours later would be ready to go home feeling normal and healthy.